Ground source heat pumps – what to know if you're considering this low-carbon heat source for your home

 A good installer will calculate the exact amount of heat needed for the house to determine the size of the heat pump needed.

-There is nothing externally visible and it is usually considered Permitted Development so you shouldn't require planning permission.
+There is nothing externally visible, and a ground source heat pump is usually considered as a Permitted Development so you shouldn't require planning permission.
 However, if the property is in a conservation area or overlooked by a listed property, it is wise to consult your local authority first.

 What are hybrid ground source heat pumps?